Optimal mean value estimates beyond Vinogradov's mean value theorem: Introduction

-\end{corollary} This follows from Corollary \ref{C1.3} by specialising $k=3$ and $v=1$, so that $u_0=3$ is permissible.
-Corollary \ref{C1.4} is only the second time, after the second author's successful treatment of the cubic case of Vinogradov's mean value theorem \cite{Woo2016}, that the convexity barrier has been attained for a system of diagonal equations in general position involving cubic equations.
-In particular, one now has the main conjecture for mean values that correspond to systems consisting of one cubic and three quadratic diagonal equations.
-One should regard the latter as providing the main new input that enables us to prove Theorem \ref{T1.1}.
+\end{corollary} This follows from Theorem~\ref{T1.3} in combination with Lemma~\ref{L2.1} below.
+Corollary~\ref{C1.4} represents only the second occasion, after the second author's successful treatment of the cubic case of Vinogradov's mean value theorem \cite{Woo2016}, that the convexity barrier has been attained for a system of diagonal equations involving cubic equations.
+In particular, we now have the main conjecture for mean values that correspond to systems consisting of one cubic and three quadratic diagonal equations.~This is the main new input that enables us to prove Theorem~\ref{T1.1}.

-Our second special case concerns systems of higher degree $k$.
-In a recent paper \cite{BW2017}, we studied Vinogradov systems lacking the linear slice and established diagonal behaviour for the mean value $I_{s,k,1}(X)$ for $s \le (k^2-1)/2$, thus missing the critical point $s=k(k+1)/2-1$ only by a term linear in $k$.
-It turns out, however, that under suitable congruence conditions the full main conjecture is true when one adds in one additional quadratic equation. \begin{corollary} Suppose that $k \equiv 1$ or $2 \mmod 4$.
-Then for any integer $s \ge 2$ and any $\eps >0$ we have the bound

-\end{corollary} This follows easily from Theorem \ref{T1.2} upon noting that $\frac12 k(k+1) - 3$ is even under the stated congruence requirements.
+Our results complement older ones that can be obtained by other means.
+On the one hand, it follows from Theorem~2.1 and Corollary~2.2 of the first author's work with Parsell \cite{BP2017} in combination with Vinogradov's mean value theorem \cite[Theorem~1.1]{BDG2016} that the conclusion of Theorem~\ref{T1.3} holds unconditionally in the range